-The Franco American Male Chorus was a male singing group that enjoyed tremendous success from 1948 until 1998.
+The Franco American Male Chorus was a male singing group that enjoyed tremendous success from 1948 until 2008.
 The group was formed originally from the members of the St. Jeanne D'Arc of Lowell Boys/Men Choir, as well as the St Louis Church Choir in Lowell.
 Interestingly, throughout its long existence, the group had consisted of two and three generation family groups.
 In its later years the chorus members originated from the Greater Lowell, MA and Salem, NH area.

 The choir was formally registered as the Franco American Male Chorus in 1948 by the founder, George A. Ayotte, who was the mayor of the City of Lowell at that time.
-At the passing of Delia Ayotte, accompanist and wife of Mr. Ayotte, their daughter, Fleurette (Flo) Ayotte Sheehy, took over and became the group's very talented and dedicated accompanist.
+At the passing of Delia Ayotte, accompanist and wife of Mr. Ayotte, their daughter, Fleurette (Flo) Ayotte Sheehy took the reins and became the group's very talented and dedicated accompanist.
 Flo came from a very musical family.
 Besides her mother and father, her three brothers and sister were all involved in the performing arts, specifically singing, piano and organ playing, her brother Rene was also part of the FAMC.
 From 1974, after the passing of her mom, Flo began her long relationship with the FAMC.
 She has also accompanied La Chorale Orion and the Spindle City Singers.
 She has also "Touched" the organ in various churches in Massachusetts and New Hampshire.